‘Golden Bachelor’ and ‘Bachelor in Paradise’ Episode 3 Recaps

 Juliet returns with special guest and colleague Jodi Walker to discuss all the happenings of both Golden Bachelor and Bachelor in Paradise Episode 3.
-First, on the topic of Golden Bachelor, the ladies discuss Ellen’s Pretty Woman date and one-on-one with Gerry (1:49), the very entertaining talent show and standout acts (14:03), Joan’s abrupt departure from the show (21:28), and—last but not least—the Theresa and Kathy beef (24:34).
+First, on the topic of Golden Bachelor, the ladies discuss Ellen’s “pretty woman date” and one-on-one with Gary (1:49), the very entertaining talent show and standout acts (14:03), Joan’s abrupt departure from the show (21:28), and last—but not least—the Theresa and Kathy beef (24:34).
 Next, the ladies touch on Bachelor in Paradise as they discuss Kat’s wild personality and her relationship with Brayden (36:00), Jess as the hot commodity (44:13), Rachel’s uncomfortable misfortunes with love (50:57), Sam’s poop dilemma (54:15), and more.

 Guest: Jodi Walker